Stock Warrants: What Are They and How Do I Exercise Them?

 SPAC Market Declines

-While SPACs saw considerable interest from investors a few years ago, with billions flowing into these deals, SPACs are not without their risks and there are no guarantees for those holding SPAC stock warrants.
+While SPACs once saw considerable interest from investors only a few years ago, with billions flowing into these deals, SPACs are less common today.
 In 2022 alone, the number of SPAC mergers dropped by 22% — and the number of canceled SPACs doubled to about 55 last year.

 This has been one of the criticisms lobbed at SPACs, with detractors arguing that it gives institutional investors a better risk-reward proposition than retail traders, who typically just buy regular shares in the market without the added potential value warrants can offer.